cobbzilla/merge-yml/README.md

 Merges multiple YAML files into a single file, and substitutes environment variables found as `{{VARIABLE_NAME}}`.

 This is a fork by Ondrej Zizka, with upgraded dependencies.
-Soon to be released. (once I get an approval from Sonatype).
+Soon to be released (once I get an approval from Sonatype).

 Original code from 2013 by Jonathan Cobb.
 This code is available under the Apache License, version 2: http://www.apache.org/licenses/LICENSE-2.0.html